pic

 Performance Comparison

 MVectors offer performance benefits over regular vectors.
-However, you should bear in mind that they're never more performant than SVectors and may additionally result in memory allocations.
-Considering this, it's recommended to use SVectors if you're certain that the collection doesn't need to be mutated.
+However, bear in mind that they're never more performant than SVectors.
+In fact, certain operations on MVectors may still trigger memory allocations.
+For this reason, the general guideline is to prefer SVectors when the collection doesn't need to be mutated, restricting MVectors when in-place mutation is necessary.

-Below, we illustrate the performance of SVectors and MVectors.
-The examples demonstrate that they may exhibit similar performance, with the possibility of SVectors being more performant.
-Simultaneously, SVectors and MVectors consistently outperform regular vectors for small collections.
+Below, we compare the performance of SVectors and MVectors.
+The examples demonstrate that they may exhibit similar performance, although SVectors are more performant in certain cases.
+Likewise, SVectors and MVectors consistently outperform regular vectors for small collections.

 x = rand(10)